 The Monarch Outreach team was formed in 2014 in response to the Garden Clubs of Illinois President's Project, Milkweed for Monarchs.
 Since then the team has spoken at local schools, local scout groups and community gatherings and groups.
-Chair for 2020 was Ron Willer.
+Chair for 2022 was Marcia Jendreas.